GoogleCloudPlatform/healthcare-federated-access-services/README.md

 *  [GA4GH AAI OpenID Connect Profile v1.0](http://bit.ly/ga4gh-aai-profile) specification.
 *  [GA4GH](https://www.ga4gh.org/)

-**IMPORTANT: This is an early pre-release that should only be used for testing and demo purposes.
-Only synthetic or public datasets should be used.
-Customer support is not currently provided.**

 ## Contributing to the repository

 For information on how to contribute to the repository, see [How to Contribute](CONTRIBUTING.md).